 By: Andrew Frank

-(This article will appear in the Swedish American Chamber of Commerce New York’s Insight Magazine @SACCNewYork)
+(This article appeared in the Swedish American Chamber of Commerce New York’s Insight Magazine @SACCNewYork)

 On January 20, 2017, the United States of America swore in its 45th President, Donald J. Trump.
 Since his election in November, pundits around the world have been trying to figure out exactly what a Trump Presidency will look like: what it will mean for other nations, their relationship to the United States, and the global economy.

 Every time an administration changes hands from one party to the other, there is anger from the losing side.
 There are also expected policy changes.
 Eight years ago, the Republican minority was in an uproar after Barack Obama took office and the House and Senate were in the hands of Democrats.

 Now we have the opposite.
 But this transition is what I would call “normal” in our democracy.
 It is “normal” for the new President to reverse some of the things done by his predecessor and build upon his differences.

 But this time it feels a bit different to many.
 Some of the things we have seen so far can be called “abnormal.”
 This is not meant to judge from a political perspective or to agree or disagree with any policy changes, it is merely to say that as an observer and practitioner of policy and politics, one must pay attention to both – the “normal” and the “abnormal” in order to be prepared for the future.